 Caring for a Christmas cactus isn’t complicated, especially if you’re already used to the nuances of other cacti varieties.
 However, there are still some differences.
 Here's how to care for your Christmas cactus.

-The critical difference is that the Christmas cactus is native to tropical environments instead of dry, arid ones.
-They need much higher humidity levels (more so during their blooming season, due to the dry conditions of winter)
+The Christmas cactus is native to humid, tropical environments instead of dry, arid ones.
+It needs much higher humidity levels (more so during their blooming season, due to the dry conditions of winter) than regular cacti.

 Step 2: Place the Christmas cactus where it will be warm during the day and slightly cooler at night, especially when it begins to bloom.